kdabug/react-rails-planets-lab/README.md

 - Write a delete controller action.
 - Implement delete functionality in React (a delete planet button that calls delete fetch request).
 - Write a create action and a create form in react.
 Wire it up.
-- write an update action and edit form in react.
+- Write an update action and edit form in react.
 Wire it up.

 ## Bonus